 The heat wave has no intentions on leaving Central Texas anytime soon

-Another day… Another 100° temperature recorded on our thermometers.
-This now brings our 100° day streak up to 13 days with 26 100° days so far for the year.
+High temperatures reached above the century mark again on Saturday.
+That now brings our 100° day streak up to 13 days with 26 100° days so far for the year.
 If you were hoping for some changes in our forecast… Sadly there aren’t any to share with you.
 The same very hot and dry conditions are expected for the foreseeable future.
 Along with the heat there’s no good chance for rain heading our way for the upcoming week either.
 The lack of rain and triple digit heat is all due to the “heat dome” - Which is an area of high pressure that’s been dominating our weather week after week.
 We’re expecting the “heat dome” to get stronger as it moves eastward and parks on top of us this week.

 Air quality has been left in the moderate category these past few days thanks to Saharan Dust.
 The dust has been treating us with beautiful and vibrant sunrises and sunsets.
 The dust will continue to fizzle out heading into the early parts of the work week.
 Not only will we see dust in the air but there’s the potential for wildfire smoke to impact air quality with any fires that spark.
 The highest fire weather risk is west of I-35, but all of Central Texas needs to be cautious not to do any activities that could spark a fire.
 Fires could spread quickly the way the ground, drought, and our weather pattern have it set up right now.
 Reminder, all of Central Texas is now under a Burn Ban and it’s illegal to do any outdoor burning at this time.